JieGroup/GenAI/docs/source/alignment/index.md

 :::

-## Direct Preference Optimization (DPO): The Use of Implicit Reward Functions
+## Direct Preference Optimization (DPO): Using Implicit Reward Function

 DPO is a recent approach to human value alignment that optimizes models based on explicit preferences derived from pairwise comparisons or rankings.
 Unlike RLHF, which involves fitting a reward model and employing reinforcement learning techniques to solve optimization problems, DPO simplifies the process by directly optimizing an empirical risk.
 This risk is calculated using the Bradley-Terry loss, where the reward score is defined as: